 You may complain to us or to the Secretary of Health and Human Services if you believe your privacy rights have been violated.
 You may file a complaint with us by notifying our Privacy Contact of your complaint.
 We will not retaliate against you for filing a complaint.

-You may contact our Privacy Contact, HIPPA Privacy Officer in Beverly Hills, CA at 323 -988-0896 for further information about the complaint process.
+You may contact our Privacy Contact, HIPPA Privacy Officer in Los Angeles, CA at 323 -988-0896 for further information about the complaint process.

 This notice was published March 17, 2003 and becomes effective on April 14, 2003